-"Social Psychology" will include some philosophy of science thrown in the mix as well.
-We might explore the argumentative theory of reasoning also, depending on what has already been discussed in previous sessions, and how much time there is.
+"Social Psychology" will include some philosophy of science thrown into the mix as well.
+We might also explore the argumentative theory of reasoning, depending on what has already been discussed in previous sessions, and how much time there is.

 An interesting comparative take on the philosophy of science, drawing from Foucault, Habermas, and the Buddhist tradition.